 The Spypoint Link-EVO transmits pictures to the Spypoint app on your phone.
 This is a great value cellular trailcam for anyone on a tight budget and even includes an entry level free data plan. - TCP Staff

 - 0.3 s. trigger speed

-- Very easy setup process if you follow our directions
+- Insanely easy to setup via Spypoint app (if you follow our directions)

 - Limited flash range at night